ssciwr/QHCC/docs/index.md

 Links to

 - jupyter notebooks that can be directly run on colab
-- docker version to run locally
+- docker image with all notebooks to run locally
+- huggingface?
 - ...